 Cast means to throw forcefully in a specific direction.
 Psalms 55:22 says,“ Cast your burden on the Lord [releasing the weight of it] and He will sustain you; He will never allow the [consistently] righteous to be moved (made to slip, fall, or fail).(AMP) When trouble lands on our shoulders, we are told exactly what to do-to throw them forcefully to the Lord.
 God knew we were not designed to carry the problems we would encounter so he offered to carry them for us.
 I love how he is the perfect gentleman!

 I have encountered numerous trial in the past 6 years and have had the opportunity to practice casting my burdens on the Lord.
 To be honest, I would have crumbled by the weight of them if I tried to carry them by myself.
 Sometimes I would try to cast them on the Lord but it was more of a toss, instead of a forceful throw.
 If we do not throw our cares forcefully and in the direction of the Lord, they can weigh us down and rob us of joy, peace and even good health.
 We must be intentional about our cast and practice it often.

 I have been practicing my casting preparing for an upcoming fishing trip.
 I am also working on quickly casting my cares on the Lord also so I can reap the blessings God promises for me as I cast my burdens upon him.
 God loves you and me so much and I wants us to practice casting our burdens.
 What burden do you need to practice casting?
 Will you join me in practicing your cast?
 Who knows what we will catch as we enjoy the adventures He has for us as we walk with Him.

-Kathleen Maxwell-Rambie is a native to the Texas Hill Country, a writer and speaker.
-She is passionate about helping people discover their value and worth and God’s love, You can reach her at email@example.com or visit her blog at www.themaxwellminutes.blogspot.com
+Kathleen is a native of the Hill Country and is a writer and speaker.
+She is passionate about helping people discover their value and worth.
+Contact her at firstname.lastname@example.org or visit her blog on www.themaxwellminutes.blogspot.com